colinmeinke/universal-redux-router/README.md

 ### routerReducer

-Instead of using Redux's `combineReducers` to create your root reducer you must use `routerReducer`.
+Instead of using Redux's `combineReducers` to create your root reducer, you must use `routerReducer`.
 It has the same API as `combineReducers`.

 `routerReducer` uses `combineReducers` under the hood for all